-The small island of Kranai in Gythio – you will also hear it as Marathonisi Island – has a greater reputation compared to its size.
-There, according to Homer, Paris, and the beautiful Helen hide when he decides to leave King Menelaus and before leaving for Troy!
+The small island of Kranai, also known as Marathonisi Island, in Gythio has a greater reputation compared to its size.
+There, according to Homer, Paris and the beautiful Helen hide when he decides to leave King Menelaus and before leaving for Troy!
 Legend has it that the island takes its name from the helmet that Paris forgot (in their panic).
-And that's how Kranai was born, apart from a great love.
+And that’s how Kranai was born, apart from a great love.

 Vathia: The tower town in Mani that belongs to four families